Editorial Policy - CoinGabbar

 Author Requirements

-• Contributors who misrepresent their identity, credentials, or affiliation are immediately disqualified and removed from our contributor list
+• Contributors who misrepresent their identity, credentials, or affiliation are disqualified and removed from our contributor list

 Content Standards